By Ray Marston

 The volume control circuitry of an audio amplifier system is normally placed between the output of the pre-amp and the input of the tone-control circuitry, and consists of a variable potential divider or pot.
 This pot can form part of an active circuit, as shown in Figures 7 through 9, but a snag here is that rapid variations of the control can briefly apply DC potentials to the next circuit, possibly upsetting its bias and generating severe signal distortion.

 Figure 11 shows the ideal form and location of the volume control.
 It is fully DC-isolated from the pre-amp’s output via C1, and from the input of the tone-control circuitry via C2.
 Variation of the RV1 slider thus has no effect on the DC bias levels of either circuit.
-RV1 should be a log-type
+RV1 should be a log-type of pot.

 A tone control network lets the user alter the frequency response of the amplifier system to suit a personal mood or requirement.
 Simple tone control networks consist of collections of C-R filters, through which the audio signals are passed — these networks are passive, and cause some degree of signal attenuation.
 Figure 12 shows the practical circuit of a passive tone control network that gives about 20dB of signal attenuation when the bass and treble controls are in the flat position, and gives maximum bass and treble boost and cut values of about 20dB relative to the flat performance.
 The input to this circuit can be taken from the circuit’s volume control, and the output can be fed to the input of the main power amplifier.